-Prior to any medication being administered, consent must be given by a parent/guardian.
+Prior to any medication being administered, written consent must be given by a parent/guardian.

-Consent is gained for over-the-counter medication as part of the "Health Record for the School Medical Team" form that is completed when a student joins the School.
+Consent is gained for over-the-counter and all emergency medication as part of the new admissions "Health Record for the School Medical Team" form that is completed when a student joins the School.
 Parents are informed that they must let the School know if there is a change in medication or they would like to withdraw consent for a medication at any point.